-75% of the WEQ respondents and 64% of the WGQ respondents answered that the issue could be economically pursued.
+75% of the WEQ respondents and 48% of the WGQ respondents answered that the issue could be economically pursued.

-Regarding timing, less than 41% of the WEQ and WGQ respondents answered that there is benefit to waiting until more experience has been gained after the April 1st 2016 implementation of the changes to the nomination timeline before pursuing the issue.
+Regarding timing, 60% of the WEQ respondents and 68% of the WGQ respondents answered that there is benefit to waiting until more experience has been gained after the April 1st 2016 implementation of the changes to the nomination timeline before pursuing the issue.

 Responses to the other questions and comments on the issue can be found on page 69 in Table 5.